Is DMD Hereditary? 6 Facts About Genetic Testing

 How Do Genes Cause DMD?

 DMD is caused by mutations in the dystrophin gene.
-This gene instructs your body on how to produce a protein called dystrophin, which helps hold muscle cells in place.
-It also allows your muscles — including the muscles in your heart — to move properly without being damaged.
+This gene tells your body how to produce a protein called dystrophin, which helps hold muscle fibers in place.
+It also allows your muscles — including your heart muscle — to move properly without being damaged.

 DMD develops when the dystrophin gene contains errors that prevent cells from making normal dystrophin protein.
 So far, researchers have found more than 2,000 mutations that lead to DMD and a related condition, Becker muscular dystrophy (BMD).
-These mutations often cause deletions — part of the dystrophin gene is erased — although some cause other types of changes.
+These mutations often cause deletions — erasure of part of the dystrophin — although there are some other types of changes.

-In a child with DMD, their muscle cells can’t make enough normal dystrophin protein.
-When they move their muscles, their cells are left unprotected.
+In people with DMD, the muscle cells can’t make enough normal dystrophin protein.
+When the child moves their muscles, their cells are left unprotected.
 The muscles then develop tears or can’t attach to the surrounding tissue as well as they should.
 Over time, the injured muscle cells die and are replaced with fat or scar tissue.
-This is why people with DMD lose muscle over time.
+This is why people with DMD lose muscle.
+Progressive muscle weakness is one of the main symptoms of DMD, especially if you notice it in your child’s legs and pelvis.

 DMD is often caused by gene mutations that are passed down within families.
 These changes — also called germline or inherited mutations — are present in all of a child’s cells at birth.
-If you have inherited mutations, you can also pass them down to any children you may have.
+If you have inherited mutations, you can also pass them down to your children.

-In about 2 out of 3 cases, DMD develops because of a mutation in the mother’s genes.
-In many cases, prospective mothers don’t know that they’re a carrier of this gene until they have a child with the condition.
-If you’re a carrier, know that you didn’t do anything to cause the gene change, and there’s no way to prevent it from occurring or being passed down.
+The Cleveland Clinic reports that about 2 out of 3 cases of DMD are caused by a mutation inherited from the mother’s genes.
+Prenatal testing can sometimes lead to a diagnosis of DMD early in the pregnancy.
+However, in many cases, prospective mothers don’t know that they’re a carrier of this gene until they have a child with the condition.
+If you’re a carrier, it’s not your fault.
+You didn’t do anything to cause the gene change, and there’s no way to prevent it from occurring or being passed down.

-About 1 out of 3 cases of DMD is caused by mutations that develop randomly in the mother’s egg cell or early on in the pregnancy.
-Called acquired or somatic mutations, they happen in a single cell and affect only that cell and any cells created by the original cell.
-A person won’t pass somatic mutations down to their children.
+Duchenne.com, a medical resource for doctors and families affected by DMD, notes that about 1 out of 3 cases of DMD is caused by mutations that develop randomly in the mother’s egg cell.
+Called de novo germline mutations, they occur in a reproductive cell (egg or sperm) before conception and are passed to the offspring, affecting all of the child’s cells.
+A person won’t pass acquired mutations down to their children.

-Your doctor can help you understand whether your child’s DMD was caused by an inherited or somatic mutation, and how this affects the risk of developing DMD for other family members.
+Your doctor can help you understand whether your child’s DMD was caused by an inherited or acquired mutation and how this affects the risk of developing DMD for other family members.

 What You Should Understand About Genetic Testing for DMD